-- type 1: Werndig-Hoffman disease: most severe and most common form (onset before six months)
+- type 1 (Werdnig-Hoffman disease): infantile form, most severe and most common form, onset before six months

-- type 2: intermediate (onset between six and 12 months)
+- type 2: intermediate form, onset between six and twelve months

-Shows wasting of musculature.
-Mild types tend to demonstrate fatty infiltration of muscular bundles with increased intramuscular fat planes 1.
-Intermediate forms may show ragged atrophy of muscles while the severe forms often show gross atrophy.
+In muscles, the predominant features are those of muscle atrophy 5,6.
+Mild types tend to demonstrate fatty infiltration of muscular bundles with increased prominence of intramuscular fat planes 5,6.
+Intermediate forms may show ragged atrophy of muscles, while the severe forms often show gross atrophy 5,6.

 Treatment and prognosis